-Now entering its fifth year, Writers in the Schools places PEN America Members in New York City schools that serve students from under-resourced communities.
+Now entering its seventh year, Writers in the Schools places PEN America Members in New York City schools that serve students from under-resourced communities.
 At a time of rising anti-intellectualism, when all the arts are under attack, the goal of the Writers in the Schools Committee is to help nurture a love of reading and writing among New York students.
 The committee is currently chaired by James Traub.

 To volunteer, or for more information about the Writers in the Schools Committee, please contact us at: [email protected]

 “Over many years writing about the schools in The New York Times Magazine and elsewhere, I had discovered that even very bright students who did well in math and science often wrote very poorly.
 Many grow up without books and with few opportunities to enrich their language skills.
 I thought that professional writers might be able to work with teachers to help those students learn to express themselves in writing.
 PEN America offered just such a pool of writers.
 In the fall of 2013, volunteers from PEN America, and teachers and administrators in New York City public high schools, came together to create a tutoring program.

 Since that time we have operated in a dozen or so schools, in every borough save Staten Island, sometimes working alongside a teacher in class, at others coming after the school day to tutor individual students or to advise newspapers or literary clubs.
 We work in big, classic public high schools and in smaller and more unorthodox charter schools.
 Virtually all of our students come from working-class or impoverished backgrounds.
 The work has been hard, sometimes frustrating, but often inspiring.
 We have found that students are eager to listen and learn—and often fascinated to hear about what it means to be a writer.
 Our goal is to expand our pool of volunteers and of schools.”